GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test-using-mutation/index.md

 ## JMeter basics

 JMeter is a highly configurable tool and has various components from which you can choose.
 This section provides a basic overview of how to create a JMeter test along with some minimal configurations that you can use as a base for your tests.

-### JMeter test plan

-JMeter has a hierarchical structure to the tests, with a top node called the [*test plan*](https://jmeter.apache.org/usermanual/test_plan.html).
-It consists of one or more thread groups, logic controllers, sample generating controllers, listeners, timers, assertions, and configuration elements.
-Because a test plan is the top-level configuration element, saving a test plan to disk also saves all nested objects, and the resulting file is saved with a `.jmx` filename extension.

-For simplicity, it's sufficient to have the top-level test plan contain a single thread group, which in turn contains one or more samplers.
-There can be multiple samplers (and other components) within a thread group; each is executed serially per thread.

-Test plans and thread groups can also have configuration elements such as a JDBC connection or CSV data reader.
-Configurations can be shared with child nodes.
+Also, it shows how to configure sample jmeter test linked below.

 ### Configuring connection parameters